LwrncLiu/traveling_santa/README.md

 # traveling_santa

-This repo implements the genetics algorithm in Snowflake using Snowpark Python and stored procedures to solve to Traveling Salesman Problem.
+This repo implements the genetic algorithm in Snowflake using Snowpark Python and stored procedures to solve to Traveling Salesman Problem.

 TODOs:
 ---